Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

-\begin{remark} An elementary recursive bound is an improvement over another bound that is popular in logic and computer science: primitive recursive.
-An algorithm is \emph{primitive recursive} if it runs in time $O(2[k]n)$ for some fixed $k$, where the $k$th operation $a[k]b$ is defined inductively as follows:
+\begin{remark} An elementary recursive bound is also a major improvement over another bound that is popular in logic and computer science: primitive recursive.
+An algorithm is \emph{primitive recursive} if it runs in time $O(n[k]b)$ for some fixed $k$ and $b$, where the $k$th operation $a[k]b$ is defined inductively as follows: